tensorflow/docs/site/en/api_docs/python/tf/estimator/BoostedTreesRegressor.md

 A dict containing the evaluation metrics specified in `model_fn` keyed by name, as well as an entry `global_step` which contains the value of the global step for which this evaluation was performed.
-For canned estimators, the dict contains the `loss` (mean loss per mini-batch) and the `average_loss` (mean loss per sample).
-Canned classifiers also return the `accuracy`.
-Canned regressors also return the `label/mean` and the `prediction/mean`.

 #### Raises: